cs1302uga/cs1302-tutorials/octal-mode.md

 | Group | `4`   | `100`  | `r--`    |
 | Other | `4`   | `100`  | `r--`    |

-Try the following on Nike:
+Try the following on Odin:

 1. Create regular files and directory files varying modes using combinations of `touch`, `mkdir`, and `chmod`.
 The `chmod` command accepts both symbolic and octal notations for the mode.
 Try using one notation and determine the other by hand!

-   Remember, if you get stuck, then you can see both mode notations at the same time by using `stat` on Nike.
+   Remember, if you get stuck, then you can see both mode notations at the same time by using `stat` on Odin.

 <hr/>